-Today we cross the border as we leave Poland and enter Slovakia to the village of Regetovka.
+Today we cross the border as we leave Poland and enter Slovakia at the village of Regetovka.
 Visit the beautiful UNESCO town of Bardejov.
 After lunch we drive to the north east part of Slovakia to Medzilaborce to visit the Modern Art Museum of Andy Warhol, whose family came from the nearby village of Mikova.

 Day 6: Wine region of Tokaj Region Slovakia, To Ukraine

 From Snina, we drive down to the Slovak Tokaj wine area.
 We visit the largest and oldest Tokaj wine cellars at Mala Trna village.
 Here, we visit the largest (2 km) cellars from the 15th century.
 The cellars were originally used to hide villagers from the invading Turks.
-We enjoy a wine tasting and a picnic lunch.
+We enjoy wine tasting and a picnic lunch.